 This medication does not work immediately and should not be used for the quick relief of an acute asthma attack.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using omalizumab and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.

 For the treatment of asthma, this medication is injected under the skin (subcutaneously-SC) by a health care professional, usually every 2 or 4 weeks as directed by your doctor.
 The dosage is based on your body weight and blood level of IgE antibody, as well as your medical condition and response to therapy.
 Contact your doctor if you have a significant change in body weight during treatment.
 Your dose may need to be adjusted.

 For the treatment of CIU, this medication is injected under the skin by a health care professional.
 It is given as directed by your doctor, usually every 4 weeks.
 The dosage is based on your medical condition and response to treatment.

 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it on the same day of the week according to your schedule.
 It may take up to several months of continued use to see improvement in your condition.

-Do not stop any of your asthma medications without consulting your doctor.
-Your condition may become worse if your asthma drugs are abruptly stopped.
-Any decrease of your medications (e.g., corticosteroids) should be done gradually, under the supervision of your doctor.
+Do not stop any of your asthma or CIU medications without consulting your doctor.
+Your condition may become worse if your asthma or CIU drugs are abruptly stopped.
+Any decrease of your medications (such as corticosteroids, antihistamines) should be done gradually, under the supervision of your doctor.